-- (c) When, in accordance with policy promulgated by the Commander, NISCOM, certain lesser offenses may be deferred to the command for investigation because of NISCOM priorities or resource limitations. - (3) In addition to referral of major criminal offenses, when any of the following circumstances occur, the command shall promptly provide available information to NISCOM for investigation: - (a) Any death occurring on a Navy vessel or Navy/Marine Corps aircraft or installation, except when the cause of death is medically attributable to disease or natural causes.
-When notified, NISCOM will investigate the circumstances until criminal causality can be reasonably excluded. - (b) Any fire or explosion of unknown origin affecting Department of the Navy property or property under Navy or Marine Corps control.

-- (c) Aspects surrounding a nominal or minor incident of a potentially sensitive nature.
-Such considerations include, but are not limited to, incidents involving loss of ordnance, narcotics, dangerous drugs or controlled substances; incidents of aberrant sexual behavior involving force/coercion or when children are involved or where special circumstances are present and command authority desires the help of NISCOM resources for resolution of such matters; or damage to government property which appears to be the result of terrorism, arson or other deliberate act. - (d) Thefts of minor amounts of personal property when ordnance, contraband or R) controlled substances are involved.
-On Marine Corps installations, guidance is provided by MOU between NISCOM and Commandant of the Marine Corps. - (e) Disappearance of a command member which may suggest foul play. - (f) All information concerning possible significant cases as discussed and required by references (g) and (h). - (4) A major criminal offense, as defined, may constitute a violation of both military and civil law, and may involve both military personnel and civilians.
-Primary or concurrent jurisdiction may also rest with another agency outside the Department of the Navy.
-Only NISCOM has the authority to make investigative referrals in these instances.
-When Department of the Navy commands or personnel are contacted by other law enforcement organizations in connection with investigative matters, the matter must be referred to NISCOM for coordination.
-This policy includes inquiries by federal, state, local and foreign law enforcement or investigative agencies when the matter involves security or major criminal offenses, as previously defined. - R) (5) When NISCOM personnel are embarked aboard any naval vessel, commands shall provide appropriate logistical and communications support within the limits of other operational commitments.
+- (c) When, in accordance with policy issued by the Director, NCIS, certain lesser offenses may be deferred to the command for investigation because of NCIS priorities or resource limitations. - (3) In addition to referral of major criminal offenses, when any of the following circumstances occur, the command shall promptly provide available information to NCIS for investigation: - (a) Any death occurring on a Navy vessel or Navy/Marine Corps aircraft or installation, except when the cause of death is medically attributable to disease or natural causes.
+When notified, NCIS will investigate the circumstances until criminal causality can reasonably be excluded. - (b) Any fire or explosion of unknown origin affecting Department of the Navy property or property under Navy or Marine Corps control. - (c) Aspects surrounding a nominal or minor incident of a potentially sensitive nature.
+Such considerations include, but are not limited to, incidents involving loss of ordnance, narcotics, dangerous drugs or controlled substances; incidents of aberrant sexual behavior involving force/coercion or when children are involved or where special circumstances are present and the command authority desires the help of NCIS resources for resolution of such matters. - (d) Incidents involving loss of ordnance, narcotics, dangerous drugs, or controlled substances; incidents of aberrant sexual behavior involving force/coercion or when children are involved. - (e) Thefts of minor amounts of personal property when ordnance, contraband or controlled substances are involved.
+On Marine Corps installations, guidance is provided by MOU between NCIS and the Commandant of the Marine Corps. - (f) Disappearance of a command member which may suggest foul play. - (g) All information concerning possible significant cases as discussed and required by references (g) and (h). - (4) A major criminal offense, as defined, may constitute a violation of both military and civil law, and may involve both military personnel and civilians.
+Primary or concurrent jurisdiction may also rest with another agency outside of the Department of the Navy.
+Only NCIS has the authority to make investigative referrals in these instances.
+When Department of the Navy commands or personnel are contacted by other law enforcement organizations in connection with investigative matters, the matter must be referred to NCIS for coordination.
+This policy includes inquiries by federal, state, local and foreign law enforcement or investigative agencies when the matter involves security or major criminal offenses, as previously defined.
+This does not preclude Department of the Navy commands from conferring with law enforcement organizations on physical security, loss prevention issues and other matters of mutual concern.

-b.
+- (5) When NCIS personnel are embarked upon any naval vessel, commands shall provide appropriate logistical and communications support within the limits of other operational commitments. - b.
 Minor Criminal Offenses.
-A minor criminal offense is defined as one punishable under the Uniform Code of Military Justice by confinement of one year or less, or carrying similar punishment by federal, state, local or foreign statute or regulation, and lacking any of the considerations enumerated in the discussion of major criminal offenses above.
+A minor criminal offense is defined as one punishable under the Uniform Code of Military Justice by confinement of 1 year or less, or carrying similar punishment by federal, state, local or foreign statute or regulation, and lacking any of the considerations enumerated in the discussion of major criminal offenses above.

-c.
-Use of Command Investigators
+C. Use of Command Investigators